iaamlele/jq/README.md

 <a name="FPdoK"></a>
-# jq - A JavaScript Library to Simulate jQuery
+# simplijq - A JavaScript Library to Simulate jQuery
 <a name="mm03G"></a>
 ## Description
-jq is a lightweight JavaScript library that simulates the basic functionalities of jQuery.
+simplijq is a lightweight JavaScript library that simulates the basic functionalities of jQuery.
 <a name="PzpGv"></a>
 ## Installation
 ```
-npm install jq
+npm install simplijq
 ```
 <a name="kMaaj"></a>
 ## Usage
 <a name="JqG4S"></a>
 ### Basic Usage
 ```
-import jq from 'jq';
+import jq from 'simplijq';

 const $ = jq;